Exploring the bolaven plateau laos

 How to Get to the Bolaven Plateau

-This is the first waterfall you will visit.
-Two waterfalls cascading down and the most popular waterfall in Southern Laos.
-It reminds me of a scene straight out of Jurassic Park.
+The Tad Fane waterfall reminded me of a scene straight out of Jurassic Park.
 I traveled here during the wet season, so there was a lot of fog the day I explored this area but it was still such an epic sight to see.

-The next waterfall you will visit and was my favorite.
+The next waterfall you will visit is Tad Yuang waterfall and was my favorite.
 In the dry season you can take a dip above or below the falls and there are restaurants and shops that line the parking lot if you’re looking to grab a bite to eat.
-It cost 25,000 KIP to enter each waterfall.
+It cost 25,000 KIP ($3 USD) to enter each waterfall.

 Koffie’s Coffee Tour

-Keep journeying 20 minutes past Tad Fane and check out a coffee and tea plantation.
+Keep journeying 20 minutes past Tad Fane and check out a Bolaven Plateau coffee and tea plantation.
 Koffie’s Coffee tour is a unique, highly informative tour with an overload of information about coffee growing, harvesting, processing and quality of coffee around the world and they teach you how roast coffee.

 Tad Lo & Tad Hang Waterfalls